155th Airlift Squadron: Tennessee Air National Guard

-Was expanded and the organization in Memphis was upgraded to a Group level on 1 April 1961, the squadron being assigned to the new 164th Military Airlift Group.
-Was realigned to becoming a strategic transport unit under Military Air Transport Service, being equipped with C-97 Strat freighters.
+Was expanded and the organization in Memphis was upgraded to a group level on 1 April 1961, the squadron being assigned to the new 164th Air Transport Group.
+Was realigned to becoming a strategic transport unit under Military Air Transport Service, being equipped with C-97 freighters.
 Conversion to this aircraft brought a worldwide mission with operations to such places as Europe, Japan, South America, Australia, and South Vietnam.

 During May 1966, the unit set numerous records, to include 10 round trips to Southeast Asia and 1702 flying hours in one month, all accomplished primarily by dedicated part-time personnel.
 May 1967 brought the introduction of the C-124 Globemaster, affectionately known as "Old Shakey".
 Along with Old Shakey, the squadron's personnel performed numerous humanitarian missions as well as routine support to Military Airlift Command (MAC).

 The C-124 was given a well-deserved rest in 1974 when she was retired from military service, reluctantly giving up her berth to the C-130 Hercules.
 The C-130s were transferred to other units in April 1992 when the unit received the first of eight C-141 Starlifter aircraft.
 In 2004, the squadron retired the C-141 and began operating the C-5A Galaxy.
 18 December 2012 the 1st C-17A of 8 arrived.